K. Provisions, Contingent Liabilities and Contingent Assets

 Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
 Concentrations indicate the relative sensitivity of the Company performance to developments affecting a particular industry.

-In order to avoid excessive concentrations of risk, the Company policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
-Identified concentrations of credit risks are controlled and managed accordingly.
+In order to avoid excessive concentrations of risk, the Company policies and procedures include specific guidelines to focus on the maintenance of o diversified portfolio.
+Identified concentrations of credit risks ore controlled ond managed accordingly.

-The Company has pledged part of its fixed deposits with bank as margin money against issuance of bank/corporate guarantees in order to fulfil the collateral requirements for its various contracts.
-At 31st March, 2024 and 31st March, 2023, the fair values of fixed deposits lien marked were ' 1,781.62 lakhs and ' 2,596.23 lakhs respectively.
+The Company has pledged port of its fixed deposits with bank as margin money ogoinst issuance of bank/ corporate guarantees in order to fulfil the collateral requirements for its various contracts.
+At March 31, 2025 ond March 31, 2024, the fair values of fixed deposits lien marked were Rs.
+474.69 lakhs and Rs.
+1,781.62 lakhs respectively.
 The Company has an obligation to repay the deposit to the counterparties upon settlement of the contracts.
 There are no other significant terms and conditions associated with the use of collateral (refer note 13).

 42. Significant accounting judgements, estimates and assumptions